 Banking in Denmark hours are unfortunately not very good and you will rarely have time to actually enter your bank if you work normal hours.

 Banks are only open Monday to Friday.
 Hours are 10 am to 4 pm, except on Thursdays when most banks are open to 5 pm or 5:30 pm.
 These hours may vary a little bit especially in Copenhagen, but these are the normal banking in Denmark hours That is why it is nice to have internet banking.
+Phone hours can vary greatly, but they usually open at 8am for business.
 You can also email your bank with questions and they are pretty good about calling you back the same day.
-Banks are not open on weekends.
+Banks are not open on weekends, but there are phone services for businesses or stolen cards.

-It is always best to have internet banking in Denmark and when you get it set up, you can call customer support and have them walk you through how to pay bills and transfer money online.
+It is always best to have internet banking or E-banking in Denmark When you get it set up, you can call customer support and have them walk you through how to pay bills, check your bank balance and transfer money online.
+You will also have access to all your bank statements, since banks do not send out paper statements unless you request them.

 Do you have a helpful tip or comment on this subject that you would like to share?
 Please leave comments below.